1863 Assistant Director, Student Employment

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures the success of Student Employment Services by coordinating the development of goals and objectives and monitoring progress toward achieving those goals and objectives.
+1. Ensures the success of Student Employment by coordinating the development of goals and objectives and monitoring progress toward achieving those goals and objectives.

 2. Facilitates effective and efficient operation by developing appropriate policies and procedures, while promoting a strong service-oriented image to students, employers, administration, faculty, and staff.